Links and Hypertext

 It is recommended that you provide advance warning to users when a link is going to open in a new window or tab.
 You can do this either through literal copy in your content or a window that pops up with a short warning message.

-Want to learn a little more about accessibility and how it impacts websites?
+Want to learn a little more about digital accessibility?
 Check out the links below!